duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Explain another example of algorithmic inaccuracy, this one is more applicable to humans.
      - Rekognition: a facial recognition software.
      - ACLU tested the software by matching Congress members, and the result was members were matched with criminals.
-     - 40% of the inaccurate image matches were of people of color of the congress (ACLU NorCal).
+     - 40% of the inaccurate image matches were of people of color for the congress (ACLU NorCal).

 - Explain risks with its implementation in law enforcement:
      - biased initial encounters

 #### An example: Autonomous systems and identification by skin tone

 - Explain about a consistent problem in AI systems: how they identify people of different skin tones

-See also: autonomous soap dispenser by Technical Concepts had trouble dispensing people for darker skin color.
+     - autonomous soap dispenser by Technical Concepts had trouble dispensing people for darker skin color

-See also: autonomous cars had trouble sensing pedestrians of darker skin color.
+     - autonomous cars had trouble sensing pedestrians of darker skin color

 - identify possible reasons that contributed to these systems not working such as lack of diversity in workplace, IR sensors